 The Share tab of the screen allows you to share your App by providing Names, Email and user groups name.

 Using the Versions tab, you can check all your previous versions of the App and can restore from the Versions tab of the Apps settings

 The Settings tab allows you to provide a description for your App.
 Also, you can set the category for your App.

 At this stage, you’re done with your app and it should work properly on iOS, android and windows devices.

-Now, you have learned some basics about PowerApps its time to start exploring and create some great Apps for yourself and your team.
+Now, you have learned some basics about PowerApps it’s time to start exploring and creating some great Apps for yourself and your team.

 Keep reading and learning